UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

 ## Research Direction
-Our goal is to study the effectiveness of supervised learning using RGB images as input, by comparing its accuracy with the RL agent in MetaDrive.
+Our goal in this project is to explore the maximum potential of supervised learning, by training a supervised learning model and comparing how its performance matches a particular reinforcement learning (RL) model.
+We are applying this approach to the application of driving simulator, when we control a vehicle to drive on a road with different scenarios.
+Specifically, we want to train a model such that with the RGB image of the vehicle’s front view as its input, it can output the correct steering and acceleration values.
+Our baseline for comparing our performance is the pretrained RL agent in MetaDrive.

 We took the following steps to achieve this goal:
 1. Obtain RGB images and ground-truth actions from the driving simulation process of MetaDrive using the IDM policy.
 2. Choose a pretrained DL model and use it to train a supervised learning model using the RGB images as inputs and the ground-truth actions as labels.
 3. Define a policy which uses the trained model to decide the action based on the observation.